mohamed-elayat/ray-tracer/readme.md

-\
-Assignment for my Computer Graphics class.\
-\
 Global illumunation raytracer in C++.
-Scene file + .obj parsing.
-Recursive ray casting.
-Ambient, diffuse, specular and reflection light.
-Shadows.
-BMP image output.
-Object and mesh intersections.
-Bounding box.
+Parsing of the scene file + .obj parsing.
+Recursive ray casting to obtain each pixel's color.
+Ambient, diffuse, specular and reflection light taken into account.
+Shadows taken into account as well.
+Object and mesh intersection calculations.
+Bounding box used for efficency.
+Writing of a BMP image as output.